The Forest Hills Festival Cut: Cast

-Cory Cowley, Michael Krysiewicz, Jennifer Pearl, Robert Leckington, Tammy Mattox, Daniel Mione, Christopher Allen White, Savanna Carmichael, Brian Michael Finn, Alethea Maguire, J. Jones, Taylor Vigee, Ariel Elizabeth Acosta, and Joel Fontaine play victims.

 Production

 Goldberg directed and wrote the short film Danielle's Revenge in 2007, and later wrote The Forest Hills as an alternative take on the feature.
 In October 2022, Shelley Duvall, Edward Furlong, Chiko Mendez, and Dee Wallace were cast.
 In December 2022, it was revealed that Felissa Rose, Stacey Nelkin, and Marianne Hagan were cast.
 The project was crowdfunded, with several rounds of fundraising.

 Duvall, who had been retired from acting for 20 years, was initially cast in a cameo similar to "a Friday the 13th Pamela Voorhees type of flashback".
 Her role was expanded after she expressed interest in performing more scenes, and the project gained attention for her involvement.
 This included some reshoots after the initial cut of the film was first revealed.
 It is her final acting role, as she died in 2024.
 To Entertainment Weekly, Goldberg described Duvall as "an amazing actress to work with, and I will forever be grateful for the opportunity to direct her."